Smajery/detective-agency/README.md

 # My third project.

-This singe page app was created for a university course work.
+This single page app was created for a university course work.
 The purpose of this project was to create an information system and develop an application for a detective agency.

 In the development of the backend it was allowed to use only "pure" SQL-queries to the database.